Brightening vs Whitening: What's the Difference?

 Many whitening products contain toxic ingredients that cause serious health problems.
 Mercury damages kidneys and the nervous system.
 High-dose hydroquinone causes permanent skin darkening (ochronosis).

-Undisclosed steroids thin skin permanently and cause addiction-like withdrawal symptoms.
+Undisclosed steroids thin skin permanently and cause withdrawal symptoms.
 These ingredients are banned in the EU, Japan, Australia, and many other regions.

 Is turmeric a brightening or whitening ingredient?